Getting Started with Thought Leader Ads on LinkedIn

 Thought Leader Ads help increase authenticity by showcasing genuine ideas and opinions from an organization’s leadership or subject matter experts.
 By sharing insights and real-world examples instead of traditional marketing content, organizations can create a more transparent and relatable presence on LinkedIn.

 This is a big deal because authenticity builds trust — and trust drives sales.
-In fact, a recent report from PwC found that 91% of customers would buy from companies that gained their trust; on the flip side, 71% agree that they wouldn’t buy from a company that lost their trust.
+In fact, one recent report found that customers are willing to spend 51% more with businesses they trust.

 Bottom line?
 When an audience sees content that appears credible, they’re more likely to engage.